mhgarrett/mhgarrett/README.md

 ### <div align="center">I'm Meichan, a linguist specializing in English phonology and phonetics. 💻 I am working with speech annotation with natural language for the last 9 years </div>

--  I want to become a data scientist/linguist specializing in speech recognition, text mining, sentiment analysis, and ontology building 🚀.
+- 🚀 I want to become a data scientist/linguist specializing in speech recognition, text mining, sentiment analysis, and ontology building.

 - 🌱 I’m currently learning ML with Python and R. I am also working on improving my skills database management using SQL and Excel.